Skip to Content

 Probably the most famous rock you can find on Lake Superior beaches is the Lake Superior agate.
 This type of agate is often red-colored due to its high iron content, but it can also be orange or yellow.

 White, grey, or black, and ten strips of colors can also be present on them.
-Among the most common type of agate is fortification agate, which has banding patterns.
+Among the most common types of agate is fortification agate, which has banding patterns.

 These bands form patterns that look similar to the walls of a fort, but there is also a subtype, the parallel-banded agate, water-level agate, or onyx-fortification agate.